INSIGHTS IN ACTION

 Without a view into a firm's unit economics (the cost to acquire a single customer and the profit that customer is expected to bring in over time), you wouldn't know if or when the company even has the ingredients required to become profitable.
 But insights into these areas shows you precisely where you need to focus to chart the path toward your target margins.

 Moreover, GAAP financials fall short of providing transparency into revenue composition.
-They can't provide visibility into trends such as customer churn (unsubscribe), contraction (decrease their subscription value) or expansion (increase their subscription value).
-A growing ARR can do you firm a real disservice - without an understanding of what's happening below the top line - because it can masks negative undercurrents and stand in the way of achieving the growth milestones you envision.
+They can't provide the important SaaS metrics with visibility into trends such as customer churn rate (unsubscribe), contraction (decrease their subscription value) or expansion (increase their subscription value).
+A growing annual recurring revenue (ARR) can do your firm a real disservice - without an understanding of what's happening below the top line - because it can mask negative undercurrents and stand in the way of achieving the growth milestones you envision.

-It's really challenging to manage a SaaS business without clarity on these important factors so you'll want to get serious about SaaS KPIs early and benefit from the SaaS metrics software through every stage of growth
+It's really challenging to manage a SaaS business without clarity on these important factors so you'll want to get serious about key SaaS metrics early and benefit from the SaaS metrics software through every stage of growth

 Why Can't I use a spreadsheet?